BostonGlobe/news-apps-docs/unfold/guidelines/README.md

 ```
 In a landslide victory, Donald Trump will become the 45th president of the United States of America.

 If you want a new paragraph, just make sure there is an empty line above like so.

-Here could be a <a href=http://bostonglobe.com>link</a> to something.
+There could be a <a href=http://bostonglobe.com>link</a> to something here.
 ```

 ## Image